piyush97/Slika-API/readme.md

 ---------

 # API Server and Base URL
-## The API is Hosted on AWS Using NGINX Engine using a T2 Small with Intel Xeon family processor at Singapore(Asia)
+## The API is Hosted on AWS Using NGINX Engine using a AWS Serverless and Lambda at Singapore(Asia)